DependableSystemsLab/LLFI/README.md

 This is the recommended method for building the LLFI.
 If you wish to build the LLFI via the auto-installer, you *do not need* to clone the LLFI git repository.
 Simply download the installer script by itself, and it will fetch the latest version of the git repository for you.
 The LLFI auto-installer takes the form of a single python script (installer/installLLFI.py).
 To run the script, simply copy it into the directory where you would like to build the LLFI and, from the command line, run `python3 InstallLLFI.py`.

 Dependencies:
+  1. 64 Bit Machine
-  1. 32/64 Bit Linux or OS X
+  2. 64 Bit Linux or OS X
-  2. Cmake (mininum v2.8)
+  3. Cmake (mininum v2.8)
-  3. Python 3 and above
+  4. Python 3 and above
-  4. tcsh (for GUI)
+  5. tcsh (for GUI)
-  5. GraphViz package (for visualizing error propagation)
+  6. GraphViz package (for visualizing error propagation)
-  6. Internet Connection
+  7. Internet Connection

 GUI Dependencies:
   1. JDK7/JDK8 with JavaFX